zipnn/zipnn/scripts/README.md

       - A string with a unit suffix (e.g., `4KB`, `2MB`, `1GB`), where the unit is interpreted as kilobytes, megabytes, or gigabytes.
     - `--path`: Path to the folder containing all files that need compression.
 If left empty, it will look for all files in the current folder.
     - `--delete`: Flag that specifies to delete the files instead of compressing them.
-    - `--r`: Flag that specifies to look recursively in all subdirectories (of current folder or of the path given) for files with the specified suffix.
+    - `-r`,`--recursive`: Both flags operate the same: they specify to look recursively in all subdirectories (of current folder or of the path given) for files with the specified suffix.
+    - `--force`: Flag that forces overwriting when compressing.

 ### `run_zipnn_decompression.py`